GymLens/Machine-Learning/README.md

 - Batch Normalization normalizes activations after dropout for stable and faster training.
 - Global Average Pooling replaces fully connected layers for spatial dimension reduction.
 - Final dense layer with class_count units and softmax activation for classification.

 ### Data Processing
-- 7 gym equipment classes, including bench press, dumbel,
-- Data augmentation using TensorFlow’s ImageDataGenerator for rotation, zoom, flipping, and more.
+The dataset used consists of images of gym equipment categorized into 12 classes: bench press, dip bar, dumbbells, elliptical machine, kettlebell, lateral pulldown, leg press machine, pull bar, recumbent bike, stair climber, Swiss ball, and treadmill.
+To enhance the dataset's diversity and size, data augmentation is applied using TensorFlow's `ImageDataGenerator`.
+Key augmentation techniques include:
+- Rescaling: Normalizes pixel values by scaling them to a range of 0 to 1.
+- Rotation: Rotates images randomly up to 30 degrees.
+- Width & Height Shifting: Translates images up to 20% of their width or height.
+- Shearing: Applies shear transformations to images.
+- Zooming: Randomly zooms images in or out by up to 20%.
+- Horizontal Flipping: Randomly flips images horizontally for more variability.
+These techniques help prevent overfitting and improve model generalization.

 ### Model Training
-- Training on augmented datasets for x epochs with a batch size of x.
+The model is trained on augmented datasets for 100 epochs with a batch size of 32.
+Transfer learning is utilized with the DenseNet121 architecture as the base model, leveraging its pre-trained features to enhance performance on our gym equipment classification task.
+The augmented dataset, enriched with diverse transformations, helps improve model generalization and robustness.

 ### Model Evaluation

 ### Model Saving and Conversion